-Please click here to download our 2018/19 Jetter Safety Manual to be used with all class B water jetters.
-Please also ensure you are wearing Personal Protective Clothing when using your water jetter to avoid possible injury.
+Please click here to downlaod your free copy of the 2019 Jetter Safety Manual to be used with all class B water jetters.

 The Australian Standards for High Pressure Water Jetting (AS/NZS 4233.1:2013 7.3.3) states that "All operators shall be appropriately trained and assessed as competent/capable.
 Training shall be delivered through an RTO and be in accordance with the high pressure water jetting Units of Competency.
 Trainers shall be accredited by an RTO and shall have relevant water jetting experience."

 (This page will be updated on a regular basis with the latest safety information.)